omar-SciTech/Machine-Learning-Journey/README.md

 ### 🏆 Capstone Project — [`Big project/`](./Big%20project)

-The program's major applied project ([`Lung Cancer Prediction.ipynb`](./Big%20project/Lung%20Cancer%20Prediction.ipynb)), built collaboratively with **two teammates** as a complete, end-to-end machine learning application rather than a single-technique exercise.
+The program's major applied project ([`Lung Cancer Prediction.ipynb`](./Big%20project/Lung%20Cancer%20Prediction.ipynb)), built collaboratively with **two teammates** as a complete, end-to-end machine learning workflow covering data analysis, preprocessing, model development, evaluation, model selection, serialization, and an interactive Gradio interface.

-**My role:** I owned the **AI/ML modeling side** — building, tuning, and evaluating the classification models — and the **deployment layer**, packaging the final model and wrapping it in an interactive interface.
+**My role:** I owned the **AI/ML modeling side** — building, tuning, comparing, and evaluating the classification models — and the **deployment layer**, packaging the final model and wrapping it in an interactive interface.
 Debugging and problem-solving were a genuine team effort throughout, with real collaboration on every blocker we hit.

 **Pipeline:**
-1. **EDA** — univariate, bivariate, and multivariate analysis of symptoms and lifestyle factors against the lung cancer diagnosis
+1. **EDA** — univariate, bivariate, and multivariate analysis of symptoms and lifestyle factors against the target outcome
-2. **Preprocessing** — de-duplication, outlier handling, encoding
+2. **Preprocessing** — de-duplication, outlier handling, and categorical/binary encoding
 3. **Modeling** — Decision Tree, Random Forest, AdaBoost, and Gradient Boosting classifiers, each tuned via `GridSearchCV`
-4. **Model selection** — compared with cross-validated F1 score, to account for class imbalance
+4. **Model selection** — compared with cross-validated F1 score to account for class imbalance
-5. **Evaluation** — confusion matrices, classification reports, feature-importance rankings
+5. **Evaluation** — confusion matrices, classification reports, feature-importance rankings, and ROC-AUC
-6. **Deployment** — best model serialized with `joblib` and served through a Gradio web interface
+6. **Deployment** — best model serialized with `joblib` and integrated into an interactive Gradio interface

+**Key Results:**
+- **Best model:** Random Forest
+- **Cross-validated F1:** 0.9358
+- **Test Accuracy:** 91.2%
+- **Test Precision:** 93.4%
+- **Test Recall:** 96.6%
+- **Test F1-score:** 95.0%
+- **Test ROC-AUC:** 0.962

+**Important:** This is an educational machine-learning project based on a small survey dataset and is not intended for clinical diagnosis or medical decision-making.

 ---